abhijangda/fastkron/documents/autotuning.md

-# Tune FastKron for a GeKMM Problem
+# Kernel Tuning for a GeKMM Problem

 The space of all valid x86/CUDA/HIP/ARM kernels to run a computation can contain 1000s of kernels.
 Hence, it is not practical to building all kernels for each possible kernel size and ship these kernels as part of FastKron.